bamboothemes/Zen-Grid-Framework-v4-Docs/11-creating-themes/01-Overview.md

 		en-GB.tpl_orion.sys.ini

 ## Create the new zip file
-10. Now zip the files into a new zip package using your favourite zip app.
+11. Now zip the files into a new zip package using your favourite zip app.
 The files should not be nested in any folders in the zip.
-11. Rename the zip for your convenience to tpl-orion.zip
+12. Rename the zip for your convenience to tpl-orion.zip
-12. Yoiu can now test that the zip is installable by installing the newly created zip file in your Joomla installation.
+13. Youu can now test that the zip is installable by installing the newly created zip file in your Joomla installation.